 6.6.F.
-Allocation of Heart-Lungs

-6.6.F.i Allocation of Heart-Lungs from Deceased Donors at Least 18 Years Old candidates.

-If a host OPO is offering a heart and lung from the same deceased donor, then the host OPO must offer the heart and lung in the following order:

-33 1.
-To all heart and heart-lung PTRs in allocation classifications 1 through 4 according to Policy 34 6.6.D: Allocation of Hearts from Donors at Least 18 Years Old 35 2.
-To all lung and heart-lung PTRs with a lung composite allocation score of 28 or higher 36 according to Policy 10.1 Allocation of Lungs until offers have been made to all heart-lung 37 PTRs with a lung composite allocation score of 25 or higher 38 3.
-To heart and heart-lung PTRs in classifications 5 or later according to Policy 6.6.D: Allocation 39 of Hearts from Donors at Least 18 Years Old.
-40 The hos st OPO must follow the order on each match run, including heart-lung, heart, and lung 41 candida ates.
-42 43 6.6.F.ii Allocation of Heart-Lungs from Deceased Donors Less Than 18 Years Old 44 If a hos t OPO is offering a heart and lung from the same deceased donor, then the host OPO must 44 45 If a hos offer: t OPO is offering a heart and lung from the same deceased donor, then the host OPO must offer: t OPO is offering a heart and lung from the same deceased donor, then the host OPO must To all heart and heart-lung PTRs in allocation classifications 1 through 12 according to Policy 45 offer: 45 46 offer: 1.
-To all heart and heart-lung PTRs in allocation classifications 1 through 12 according to Policy 45 46 47 offer: 1.
-To all heart and heart-lung PTRs in allocation classifications 1 through 12 according to Policy 6.6.E: Allocation of Hearts from Donors Less Than 18 Years Old 45 46 47 48 offer: 1.
-To all heart and heart-lung PTRs in allocation classifications 1 through 12 according to Policy 6.6.E: Allocation of Hearts from Donors Less Than 18 Years Old To all lung and heart-lung PTRs with a lung composite allocation score of 28 or higher 45 46 47 48 49 offer: 1.
-2. To all heart and heart-lung PTRs in allocation classifications 1 through 12 according to Policy 6.6.E: Allocation of Hearts from Donors Less Than 18 Years Old To all lung and heart-lung PTRs-with a lung composite allocation score of 28 or higher according to Policy 10.1 Allocation of Lungs until offers have been made to all heart-lung 45 46 47 48 49 50 offer: 1.
-2. To all heart and heart-lung PTRs in allocation classifications 1 through 12 according to Policy 6.6.E: Allocation of Hearts from Donors Less Than 18 Years Old To all lung and heart-lung PTRs with a lung composite allocation score of 28 or higher according to Policy 10.1 Allocation of Lungs until offers have been made to all heart-lung PTRs with a lung composite allocation score of 25 or higher
+- 6.6.F.i 29 Allocation of Heart-Lungs from Deceased Donors at Least 18 Years Old 30 If a host OPO is offering a heart and lung from the same deceased donor, then the host OPO must 31 offer the heart and lung in the following order: 32 33 1.
+To all heart and heart-lung PTRs in allocation classifications 1 through 4 according to Policy 6.6.D: Allocation of Hearts from Donors at Least 18 Years Old 34 35 2.
+To all lung and heart-lung PTRs with a lung composite allocation score of 28 or higher according to Policy 10.1 Allocation of Lungs until offers have been made to all heart-lung 36 37 PTRs with a lung composite allocation score of 25 or higher 3.
+To heart and heart-lung PTRs in classifications 5 or later according to Policy 6.6.D: Allocation 38 39 of Hearts from Donors at Least 18 Years Old.
+40 The host OPO must follow the order on each match run, including heart-lung, heart, and lung candidates.
+41 42 43 6.6.F.ii Allocation of Heart-Lungs from Deceased Donors Less Than 18 Years Old 44 If a host OPO is offering a heart and lung from the same deceased donor, then the host OPO must 45 offer: 46 1.
+To all heart and heart-lung PTRs in allocation classifications 1 through 12 according to Policy 47 6.6.E: Allocation of Hearts from Donors Less Than 18 Years Old 48 2.
+To all lung and heart-lung PTRs-with a lung composite allocation score of 28 or higher 49 according to Policy 10.1 Allocation of Lungs until offers have been made to all heart-lung 50 PTRs with a lung composite allocation score of 25 or higher 3.
+To heart and heart-lung PTRs in classifications 13 or later according to Policy 6.6.E: 51 Allocation of Hearts from Donors Less Than 18 Years Old 52 - The host OPO must follow the order on each match run, including heart-lung, heart, and lungcandidates. - #